aarush6848ddh/resume-lens/README.md

 # resume-lens

 A personal learning project built to get hands-on experience with LangChain and agentic AI workflows.
-The idea was to build something I'd actually use — a tool that compares a resume against a job description and returns a structured analysis while learning core LangChain primitives from scratch.
+The idea was to build something I'd actually use, a tool that compares a resume against a job description and returns a structured analysis while learning core LangChain primitives from scratch.

 ## What it does